ykacer/CES_Data_Scientist_2016/25_projet_data_scientist/README.md

   <img src="data/Japon/japon-results.png" width="450"/>
 </p>

-You should get a zip file whose name has the form of `LANDSAT_8_XXXXXX.zip`, unzip the containing into `data/Japon` folder.
+You should get a zip file whose name has the form of `LANDSAT_8_XXXXXX.zip`, unzip the containing into `data/Japan` folder.
 You have now all information to get Landsat-8 datasets but we need to remove redundant ones (same path,row).
-The following bash file do this automatically, keeping the less cloudyness datasets for a certain path,row :
+The following bash file do this automatically, keeping the less cloudyness dataset for a certain path,row :

-`./code/utils/landsat/landsat-8-clean data/Japon/LANDSAT_8_XXXXXX.csv`
+`./code/utils/landsat/landsat-8-clean data/Japan/LANDSAT_8_XXXXXX.csv`

-You should obtain a lighter file `data/Japon/LANDSAT_8_XXXXXX_clean.csv`
+You should obtain a lighter file `data/Japan/LANDSAT_8_XXXXXX_clean.csv`, gathering all datasets we will use for feature extraction.

-We can now verify that this last file contains datasets that covers all the territory.
-The following bash file download thumbnails of datasets and project them in map:
+We can verify that this last file contains datasets that covers all the territory.
+The following bash file download thumbnails of the datasets and project them in map:

-`./code/utils/landsat/landsat-8-draw data/Japon/LANDSAT_8_XXXXXX_clean.csv`
+`./code/utils/landsat/landsat-8-draw data/Japan/LANDSAT_8_XXXXXX_clean.csv`

- The resulting image is `data/Japon/covering-selection.png` and you should verify that the territory is well covered (if no, enlarge the time range, or increase the cloudyness from 20% to 30%)
+ The resulting image is `data/Japan/covering-selection.png` and you should verify that the territory is well covered (if no, enlarge the time range, or increase the cloudyness from 20% to 30%)
 <p align="center">
   <img src="data/Japon/covering-selection.png" width="450"/>
 </p>